 Once your credit card account is in default, the issuer may charge off the balance and sell it to a debt buyer or turn it over to a collection agency.
 Expect to be contacted by phone, mail, email, text, and/or social media.
 Debt collectors may also contact your family if they can’t locate you.

 You can make debt collectors leave you alone by sending a cease and desist letter.
-However, cutting off contact completely could cause the debt collector to file a lawsuit.
+However, cutting off contact completely can be risky.
+The creditor’s logical (and possibly only) next move would be to file a debt lawsuit against you.

 If you default on a secured debt, like a mortgage or auto loan, you could lose your home or your car.
 The lender doesn't usually have to sue you to repossess property that secures a loan.

-You could choose to turn in a vehicle.
-This is called voluntary surrender, and may save you some money by lowering the creditor’s collection costs.
-You might be able to buy back the vehicle or reinstate your loan later.
+You could choose to turn in a vehicle if you can’t get caught up on payments.
+This is called voluntary surrender, and might save you some money by lowering the creditor’s collection costs.

-Vehicle repossessions and voluntary surrenders stay on your credit report for up to seven years.
+Vehicle repossessions and voluntary surrenders could stay on your credit report for up to seven years.

-If you default on your mortgage, your lender will probably begin foreclosure.
+If you default on your mortgage, your lender can begin foreclosure.
 The cost of foreclosing will be added to your balance.
 You could continue to live in the home, but it may be put up for sale and announced to the public.

-Debt collectors can sue you for past-due amounts.
-If they win, they can ask the judge to let them take money from your bank accounts or force you to surrender property.
-They could also ask for permission to garnish your wages (force your employer to send part of your wages to the court and on to your creditors).
+If they win a lawsuit, debt collectors can ask the judge for permission to garnish your wages (force your employer to send part of your wages to the court and on to your creditors).
+If you’re sued by a credit card company or debt collector, don’t ignore it.

 Contact your creditor right away if you can’t afford your payment.
 Ask for forbearance or to make a smaller payment.
 Don’t just send a partial payment without an agreement in place.